 - Calculus: MATH 1245, MATH 1255, MATH 1265 and MATH 2243 . (students admitted autumn 2019 and earlier should replace the MATH 224 requirement with MATH 424 or MATH 318)

 - Linear Algebra: MATH 2083 .

 - Differential equations: MATH 2073.
 (AMATH 3513 may be used as a substitute)

 - Mathematical reasoning & analysis: MATH 3003 and MATH 3273.

 - Students can replace all of the above requirements by taking the Honors sequence MATH 1345, MATH 1355, MATH 1365, MATH 3345, and MATH 3355

-*Students admitted Spring 2022 onward will be required to replace MATH 207 with MATH 318.
-Consequently, the honors sequence will no longer cover all MATH requirements.
+*Students admitted Spring 2022 onward are encouraged to replace MATH 207 with MATH 318.

 - Statistics (24 - 27 credits):